Architecture

 hreflang convention

-Every view declares three <link rel="alternate" hreflang="…"> tags immediately after <title> in its <head>: one for fr, one for en, and one for x-default (pointing to the unsuffixed URL of the same view file).
-Any new view must follow the same pattern.
+Every view declares three <link rel="alternate" hreflang="…"> tags immediately after <title>: one for fr, one for en, and one for x-default (the unsuffixed URL of the same view).
+Any new view follows the same pattern.

 GitLab Pages